Things to Do in Longview

 Visit a Museum

-A trip to the Longview Museum of Fine Arts means a pleasant stroll among the museum's unique exhibits like the Pepsi-Cola Collection and the sculpture garden.
+A trip to the Longview Museum of Fine Arts means a pleasant stroll among the museum's unique exhibits like the permanent collection and the sculpture garden.
 With a specially designed hands-on exhibit area, the Gregg County Historical Museum in the historic Everett Building is also a crowd favorite.
 Its exhibits include military and architecture collections, as well as the Bill Dalton Bank Robbery exhibit, a display of the weapons and the “holdup note” from the infamous crime and ensuing deadly shootout.
-No tour of the area’s rich history would be complete without stopping here.
+Kids will love the hands-on science museum, Longview World of Wonders.
+This community favorite inspires a life-long love of learning by giving children the opportunity to imagine, create, and explore in a hands-on educational environment.

 See a Show

 Those unfamiliar with Longview might be surprised to find that this East Texas town has a vibrant arts community that offers a myriad of media to suit all kinds of cultural tastes.
 At the S.E.
 Belcher Chapel & Performance Center, catch some of your favorite touring comedians, marvel at the delicate movement of the Longview Ballet Theater dancers, or unwind to the tranquil sounds of the Longview Symphony.
-If you enjoy watching a play, head to Grace Crossing United Methodist Church and watch local residents take star turns as actors and actresses in fun productions by Theatre Longview.
+If you enjoy watching a play, head to the Longview Community Center and watch local residents take star turns as actors and actresses in fun productions by Theatre Longview.
 Younger performers can get in on the act at the ArtsView Children's Theatre, which conducts several productions throughout the year.
-Of course, the ever-popular T-Bone Walker Blues Fest goes down every summer in Longview, a can't-miss event for lovers of the genre.
+Longview Ballet Theatre presents beautiful dance productions and is in their 50th year!

 Enjoy One of Longview’s Public Parks